pywbem/pywbemtools/docs/pywbemclisubcommands.rst

     pywbemcli>

-  NOTE: The ``*`` on the name indicates the current connection, the one that will be used for any commands.
+  NOTE: The ``*`` on the name indicates the current connection, the one that will be used for any subsequent commands within a single interactive session.
   This can be changed using ``connection select``

   See :ref:`pywbemcli connection add --help` for details.
 * **delete** delete a specific connection by name or by selection.
 The following